joshsmonta/data_analyzer/Task.md

 ## Questions?
 Feel free to ask for clarification on any aspects of the task.
 We want you to have a clear understanding of the requirements while leaving room for creativity in the implementation.

-## Note on Production Readiness
-While this is a prototype, please include comments or documentation about how you would enhance the system for production use, considering aspects like:
-- Scaling to handle larger datasets
-- Monitoring and alerting
-- Security considerations
-- Performance optimization